Additional Information:

 Elite Angler

 Anglers who catch trophy class fish of five different species will be recognized as Elite Anglers.
-To be eligible, an angler must earn five freshwater or saltwater Big Fish Awards.
-Anglers who achieve Elite ranking will be announced at the end of the year and will receive a special certificate commemorating their accomplishment.
+To be eligible for this one-time award, an angler must earn five freshwater OR five saltwater Big Fish Awards.
+Anglers who achieve Elite ranking will be listed on the Angler Recognition Program website and will receive a special certificate commemorating their accomplishment.
 See current list of Elite Anglers.

 Submission Rules